dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/hack-a-thing-2.md

 git push origin --tags
 ```

 ## Time Commitment/complexity

 You should plan to spend at least 10 hours on this.
 The workload of this course overall is at a minimum 10 hours a week — if you spend less your final product may suffer and you will make the world sad.

 ## Teams

-For this milestone you should work in pairs.This is also an opportunity to try to work with someone new or try out a working dynamic with someone you might want to work with later.
+For this milestone you should work in pairs.
+This is also an opportunity to try to work with someone new or try out a working dynamic.

 ## Build